Dubuque airport terminal to be renamed for pioneering Black combat pilot

-The City of Dubuque will rename its airport terminal in honor of a pioneering Black World War II combat pilot amid a national reckoning over race relations in America.
+The City of Dubuque will name its airport terminal in honor of a pioneering Black World War II combat pilot amid a national reckoning over race relations in America.

 There was no discussion by commission members.

-An online fundraising page has been created to solicit donations to pay for Martin's name to be added to the terminal and build a memorial in his honor.
-Airport Director Todd Dalsing said federal regulations prevent airport funds from being used to be paid for the terminal renaming.
+An online fundraising page has been created to solicit donations to pay for Martin’s name to be added to the terminal and build a memorial in his honor.
+Airport Director Todd Dalsing said federal regulations prevent airport funds from being used to pay for the terminal naming.

 More than 4,300 people have signed an online petition supporting a proposal to rename the airport for Martin.